 Also useful: the clone stamp tool.
 Again, hold down your keyboard cmd or option key and click to set the source, then move the mouse to the destination where repairs are needed.
 Use the sharpen, smudge or dodge tools at the bottom row as well.

-For Ex 2.8, repair the photo of young woman above with the red eye tool, then use the healing brush tools for this real-world example of a photo that needs repair.
-It’s a treasured family photo of two sisters in the surf taken at Ocean City, Md, in 1954.
-Use the spot healing brush, clone stamp tool and other tools to repair the problems.
+Ex 2.g3 This is a treasured family photo of two sisters in the surf taken at Ocean City, Md, in 1954.
+Your job: Use the spot healing brush, clone stamp tool and other tools to repair the problems.
 While you’re at it, use “unsharp mask” and sharpen to improve the focus.
-Also use the level adjust and color adjust tools to improve the contrast and color.
+Also use the level adjust and color adjust tools to improve the contrast and color. |

 MORE